devyanshyadav/imgtocode/README.md

 ### Code Customization
 To add functionality:
 1. Use the interactive editor
-2. Write your custom code
+2. Write your changes as needed
 3. See real-time results

 ### Using Custom Prompts